David Buffett

 David Ernest Buffett AM (born 17 October 1942) is a political figure from the Australian territory of Norfolk Island.
 He served as Chief Minister of Norfolk Island from March 2010 to March 2013; he has also held the position three previous occasions.
-He is the longest-serving member of the Norfolk Legislative Assembly, having served on every Assembly (except one) since it was established in 1979.
+He is the longest-serving member of the Norfolk Island Legislative Assembly, having served on every Assembly (except one) since it was established in 1979.